savicario/addis-ababa-hydroserver-training-2026/README.md

 The exercises are written in Python and primarily use the [hydroserverpy](https://hydroserver.org/user-guides/tutorials/getting-started-with-hydroserverpy/) package.
 You can learn more about hydroserverpy in the [official documentation](https://pypi.org/project/hydroserverpy/)

 In this repository, each country has its own folder containing subfolders for Exercises 1 through 5.
 Each exercise folder includes the Python code and, when applicable, the sample data needed to complete the exercise.

+**Contact us**

+To contact the HydroServer developers, email: jeff.horsburgh@usu.edu To contact the trainers for this workshop, email: svicario@lincolninst.edu

 # Information about each session